 There are occasions when we contract or commission third party organisations or software systems to carry out functions on our behalf, and inevitably these functions will involve those third parties processing personal data on our behalf.
-Details of the Third-Party Processors we use, including what data is processed and why can be found at Appendix 4.

 Third-Party Processors are acting on our behalf, and under our instruction are governed by a contract that meets the requirements defined by GDPR.